Watch out for counterfeit products

 Shopping while on holiday

-Counterfeit products may be difficult to recognise, but the products are often of poor quality and lack safety guarantees.
+Counterfeit products may be difficult to recognize, but the products are often of poor quality and lack safety guarantees.

 - Examine the materials and details.
-Counterfeit products are often of inferior quality, often much poorer than the original.
+Counterfeit products are often of inferior quality, quite often much poorer than the original.
 Look carefully at the seams and labels, on a counterfeit product, they are often flawed and carelessly made.
 Check to see if the brand name is spelled correctly and that no details in the logo are missing.
-Read the labels and the laundry instruction; text in counterfeit products are often misspelled.
+Read the labels and the laundry instructions; the text in counterfeit products is often misspelled.